cityofcapetown/airflow_docker_datapipelines/k8s/README.md

 You are probably going to have to change the `nfs.server` and `nfs.path` keys.

-**NBx2** if you decide to the above, you probably want to think carefully about why you want such fine-grained control.
+**NBx2** if you decide to go with the above, you probably want to think carefully about why you want such fine-grained control of where your `dags` and `logs` volumes are ending up.

+You **have** to do this:

 * Creating persistent volume claims.
 You want to do this so that your `dags` and `logs` directories persist between airflow deployments: